twalmsley/twalmsley.github.io/blog2/simpler_hqdm.md

 Class is a Set with a type and an identifier, and replaces all 'class_of_X' entity types in HQDM.
 In Java, 'Class<X>' is just as meaningful as `class_of_X`, which means we don't need to define the latter.
 This also fremoves the `member_of` relation and it's variants without loss of generality, and overcomes the need to redefine `member_of` deeper in the type hierarchy.

-### Event
+### Event and EventBounded

 A significant occurrence or happening that marks a transition, beginning, or conclusion, often involving a change in circumstances or state.
 Events are used as beginning and endings for TemporallyBounded objects.
+Activities are bounded by Events, and Events have a TimePeriod in which they occur, which may be very small if accurately known, or large if there is uncertainty.

 ### Individual

 An object considered as a single thing, even though it is made up of parts, e.g. a person, a car, etc., for its whole life.

-### PeriodOfTime

-There are no PointInTime objects, there are only small time periods in which events can occur.
-For example, a time stamp may identify a particular day, hour, minute, second, nanosecond, etc. but it will always have a duration of at that time unit, never zero duration.
-Implementors must commit to time units suitable for their applications' needs.

 ### PossibleWorld